 In some cases, your doctor might prescribe an SGLT2 inhibitor along with other diabetes medications.
 For example, this class of medication may be combined with metformin.

 A combination of diabetes medications might help you keep your blood sugar level within target range.
 It’s important to take the proper dose of each medication to stop your blood sugar level from dropping too low.

 Whenever you add a new medication to your treatment plan, it’s important to consider how it might interact with medications you already take.

-If you take other diabetes medications to lower your blood sugar levels, adding an SGLT2 inhibitor increases your risk of developing low blood sugar.
+If you take other diabetes medications to manage your blood sugar levels, adding an SGLT2 inhibitor increases your risk of developing low blood sugar.

-In addition, if you’re taking certain types of diuretics, SGLT2 inhibitors can increase the diuretic effect of those medications, making you urinate more often.
-That can raise your risk of dehydration and low blood pressure.
+In addition, if you’re taking certain types of diuretics, SGLT2 inhibitors can increase their effect, causing you to urinate more often.
+This can raise your risk of dehydration and low blood pressure.